 Call your doctor right away if you notice any of these side effects:

-- Lumps on your neck, armpits, or groin.
+- Swollen lymph glands in your neck, armpits, or groin

 If you notice these less serious side effects, talk with your doctor:

 - Redness, pain, or swelling where the shot was given